prysmaticlabs/documentation/docs/wallet/exiting-a-validator.md

 :::

-Examples below use the local prysm wallet, if you are using [web3signer](web3signer.md), replace the `wallet-dir` flag with the flags used to run the validator with web3signer.
+Examples below use the local Prysm wallet, if you are using [Web3Signer](web3signer.md), replace the `wallet-dir` flag with the flags used to run the validator with Web3Signer.

 <Tabs
   groupId="operating-systems"